 “My baby is a girl.
 Her name is Traci, not Bob.
 And that’s a nasty bump you have on your head.”

-(Note: This is one of the many fine stories in the Twisted Tails VIII anthology.
-You can order a copy of it and read many fine stories better than the one you just read by clicking HERE.)
+(Note: This is one of the great stories in the Twisted Tails VIII anthology and this one isn’t even near the best.
+You can order a copy of it a by clicking HERE.)